Custom Oil Portrait Paintings

 First and foremost, a portrait should be a beautiful work of art.

-Marvin Mattelson approaches each portrait with that larger goal in mind.
-The subject must be recognizable, but the painting also needs to stand on its own as a work of fine art — something visually compelling, carefully composed, and worthy of being lived with for generations.
+Marvin Mattelson approaches every portrait with that larger goal in mind.
+The painting must stand on its own as a work of fine art—something visually compelling, thoughtfully composed, and worthy of being lived with and cherished.

 One day my family's portrait will be hanging in the Mattelson Room at the Metropolitan Museum of Art.